meshramaditya/devops-docker-jenkins-k8s/README.md

 Exposes the application externally using a port on each Kubernetes node.

 - What happens when Pod IP changes?
-  The Service automatically routes traffic to the new Pod without requiring any client-side changes.
+-The Service automatically routes traffic to the new Pod without requiring any client-side changes.

 ---

 ## Rolling Updates

 - What is a rolling update?
-  A rolling update gradually replaces old Pods with new Pods while keeping the application available.
+-A rolling update gradually replaces old Pods with new Pods while keeping the application available.

 - Why is a rolling update safer?
-  It updates only a few Pods at a time, reducing deployment risks and allowing quick rollback if issues occur.
+-It updates only a few Pods at a time, reducing deployment risks and allowing quick rollback if issues occur.

 - What is zero downtime deployment?
-  A zero downtime deployment ensures the application remains available to users while new application versions are being deployed.
+-A zero downtime deployment ensures the application remains available to users while new application versions are being deployed.

 ---

 ## Rollback

 - Why are rollbacks important?
-  Rollbacks allow quick restoration of the previous stable application version if a deployment fails.
+-Rollbacks allow quick restoration of the previous stable application version if a deployment fails.

 - How does Kubernetes maintain availability?
-  Kubernetes performs rolling updates, continuously monitors Pod health, recreates failed Pods, and supports rollbacks to minimize downtime.
+-Kubernetes performs rolling updates, continuously monitors Pod health, recreates failed Pods, and supports rollbacks to minimize downtime.

 ---

 ## Jenkins + Kubernetes Integration

 - How does Jenkins communicate with Kubernetes?
-  Jenkins uses the kubectl CLI (configured with the Kubernetes kubeconfig) to apply manifests, update deployments, and monitor rollout status.
+-Jenkins uses the kubectl CLI (configured with the Kubernetes kubeconfig) to apply manifests, update deployments, and monitor rollout status.

 - Why automate deployments?
-  Automation ensures faster, repeatable, and error-free deployments while reducing manual intervention.
+-Automation ensures faster, repeatable, and error-free deployments while reducing manual intervention.

 - What risks exist in manual deployments?
-  Manual deployments can lead to configuration errors, inconsistent environments, downtime, missed steps, slower releases, and increased operational risk.
+-Manual deployments can lead to configuration errors, inconsistent environments, downtime, missed steps, slower releases, and increased operational risk.

 ---